shTalhagaba/map-assignment/README.md

 - Display a list of 10 nearby restaurants.
 - Show restaurant details including name, address, and distance.
-- Responsive design for both desktop and mobile devices.

 ## Requirements

-- Node.js
 - npm or yarn
 - React Native CLI
 - Android Studio or Xcode (for running on an emulator or physical device)